Recall of learning and iteration

 brain seems to recognize this gist as having already performed much of

-its work and favors it with strong focus of attention.
-It may also be
+its work and favors it with strong focus of effortless attention.
+It

 that the gist has by its very nature many handles on it that connect

-strongly with many associations to information already residing within
+easily and strongly with many associations to information already

 more elaborately we encode information